dbolkensteyn/BeatTheBotChallenge/README.md

 ## But... why?

 Because we can, of course!
-More seriously, the idea of this project came as a way to get familiar with computer vision, and this project is for me a learning milestone on the way to bigger things around agricultural robots.
+More seriously, the idea of this project came to me as a way to get familiar with computer vision, and this project is a learning milestone on the way to bigger things around agricultural robots.

 My hope is that this project will inspire others to experiment and follow their dreams.

 ## Events